 All questions are compulsory.
-It will contain both computational and discursive elements.
+The exam will contain both computational and discursive elements.

 Some questions will adopt a scenario/case study approach.

-Section A of the exam comprises 15 objective test questions of 2 marks each.
+Section A of the computer-based exam comprises 15 objective test questions of 2 marks each plus additional content as per below.

-Section B of the exam comprises three 10 mark case-based questions.
-Each case has five objective test questions of 2 marks each.
+Section B of the computer-based exam comprises three questions each containing five objective test questions plus additional content as per below.

-Section C of the exam comprises two 20 mark questions.
+Section C of the exam comprises two 20 mark constructed response questions.